-Finally, Morphological characters are used for identification because it is a basic method since nineteen the century and easily observable.
-For the study of morphological characters one need not to thndljdojhavesophisticated laboratory arrangements, a hand lens ordissecting microscope or light microscope is enough tostudy these characters.
+All morphological characters are based on the taxonomic features of trees.
+They are used in fodder, timber, oil, beverages, and ornamental purposes.On the basis of these characteristics trees can be easily identified and utilized in various purposes, which is baseline for the forest field and useful to upliftment of forest economy by proper utilization of tree 2019).
+Finally, Morphological parts(Prakash, characters are used for identification because it is a basic method since nineteen the century and easily observable.
+For the study of morphological characters need not one to thndljdojhavesophisticated laboratory arrangements, a hand lens ordissecting microscope or light microscope is enough tostudy these characters.